iffy-pi/chat-berta/README.md

 Branches allow you to continue experimental work without interfering with the working code in mainline.

-## Make your changes adn commits
+## Make your changes and commits
 Note that whenever you install new packages, be sure to reupdate the requirements file with:
 ```
 pip freeze > requirements.txt
 ```

-You can test changes by using the developmental server:
+You can test changes by using the developmental server (within virtual environment):
 ```
 python app.py
 ```

+**Make sure you have the secret key stored in the environment variable `CHATBERTA_SECRET_KEY` on your computer, if not ask Iffy for the key**.

 Commit changes to your branch if you created one, or the main branch as follows.